unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 _________________________________________________________________
 ~~~
 {: .output}

+### Loss function:
+The loss is what the neural network will be optimized on during training, so chosing a suitable loss function is crucial for training neural networks.
+In the given case we want to stimulate that the prodicted values are as close as possible to the true values.
+This is commonly done by using the *mean squared error* (mse) or the *mean absolute error* (mae), both of which should work OK in this case.
+Often, mse is prefered over mae because it "punishes" large prediction errors more severely.
+In keras this is implemented in the `keras.losses.MeanSquaredError` class.

 ## Train a dense neural network
 When compiling the model we can define a few very important aspects.
 First, there is the optimizer that we want to use.